pycom/pycom-documentation/content/tutorials/all/PoE.md

 Incorrect usages of Power over Ethernet can lead to unrecoverable damage of not only the PyEthernet module but all hardware connected to it.

 A battery can be connected to the PyGate without issues.
-The battery can be charged via both USB-C and PoE power.
+The battery can be charged either via USB-C or PoE power.

 <h3>Setup Options</h3>